 On the most popular journey from London Victoria to Gatwick Airport, the Gatwick Express takes on average between 29-31 minutes.

-There is complimentary WiFi on all Gatwick Express trains and at the station.
-To access it onboard, simply select the 'gatwickexpresswifi' network and follow the instructions.
+Yes, there is complimentary WiFi on all Gatwick Express trains and at the station.
+To access it on board, simply select the 'gatwickexpresswifi' network and follow the instructions.
 For WiFi at the station, choose the 'O2 WiFi' option.

-Folding bikes are welcome onboard at any time on Gatwick Express.
-For non-folding, you are allowed to travel with one only during Off Peak times which are between 07:00 and 10:00 Monday to Friday on trains arriving at London Victoria and from 16:00 to 19:00 on trains departing from the same station.
+Yes, folding bikes are welcome on board at any time on Gatwick Express.
+For non-folding bikes, you're allowed to travel with one only during Off Peak times which are between 07:00 and 10:00 Monday to Friday on trains arriving at London Victoria and from 16:00 to 19:00 on trains departing from the same station.

 Got a query about your Gatwick Express journey?
 Get in touch either online or on the telephone.

 For all enquiries about your booking, do not hesitate to call us on: 0333 202 2222